Ricoledan/deloitte-insightbot/README.md

 ## Components

-1. **Data Ingestion**: A module to scrape and parse content from the specified URL.
+- **Data Ingestion**: A module to scrape and parse content from the specified URL.
+    - UnstructuredURLLoader class to fetch and parse the content from the URL.
-2. **Embeddings Model**: Utilizes an embedding model to convert content into vector representations.
+- **Embeddings Model**: Utilizes an embedding model to convert content into vector representations.
+    - OpenAIEmbeddings model with the model name text-embedding-3-large.
-3. **VectorDB**: Stores the embeddings for efficient retrieval.
+- **VectorDB**: Stores the embeddings for efficient retrieval.
+    - Chroma class from langchain_chroma is used to interact with ChromaDB.
-4. **LLM**: Generates answers based on the retrieved passages.
+- **LLM**: Generates answers based on the retrieved passages.
+    - ChatOpenAI class with the model name gpt-3.5-turbo.

 ## Usage